NYCPlanning/labs-open-source-policy/policy.md

 # NYC Planning Labs: An Open Source Team

-[NYC Planning Labs](https://planninglabs.nyc) ("Labs"), a digital services delivery team within the [NYC Department of City Planning](http://www.nyc.gov/planning), develops in-house digital solutions to support the missions of DCP's divisions.
+[NYC Planning Labs](https://planninglabs.nyc) (Labs), a team within the [NYC Department of City Planning](http://www.nyc.gov/planning) (DCP), develops in-house digital solutions to support the missions of DCP's divisions.
 This requires flexibility in how we code, with a focus on lowering costs, shortening timelines, and providing great user experiences.

 The default position of Labs when developing new projects is to: